 Building Conway's Game of Life in Python Project

-Simulating Life's Complexity through Python's Simplicity advanced
+Simulating Life's Complexity through Python's Simplicity free advanced

 With Hristina Hristova